Seth-arc/Bubbles/github-readme.md

 The game uses realistic physics simulations (gravity, momentum, collisions) to create an immersive environment where players can develop critical thinking skills while having fun.
 Each level introduces a different intellectual standard, challenging players to apply these concepts through innovative gameplay mechanics.

-> "The best way to learn is through play.
-For Ntiska, I wanted to create something that would feel like a game first, but secretly plant the seeds of structured thinking." — Project Creator

 ## ✨ Features